Get the support you need to build a life around ALL your interests

 What kind of hardware or software do I need to participate in the community?

-Oh, we could get nerdy with you and explain how our forums are optimized for this tech configuration or why we prefer using Zoom/Google Hangouts for our member huddles.
+We could get nerdy with you and explain how our forums are optimized for this tech configuration or why we prefer using Zoom for our video based huddles.
 But if you’re human and are willing to learn, you’ll do fine with whatever hardware and software you have available.

 Is Emilie Wapnick active in the Puttytribe?
 Will I be able to interact with her or get her direct feedback on my career/project/interest?